-- 1. General Habits and Conduct: I understand that by taking part in the athletic /co-curricular activity program I must meet the ideals for good sportsmanship, good conduct, and citizenship when in school events and in the community.
-I understand that it is a privilege to participate in athletics/co-curricular activities and that I should be committed to being a model student athlete/participant.
-I understand that athletics/co-curricular activities are designed to develop me physically, mentally, and socially.
-I understand that physical development is easy to understand and easy to see, but mental and social development are just as important and the hardest to develop. - 2.
-Academic Eligibility: I understand that to be eligible for athletics/activities for semester 1, I must pass three classes the previous semester.
-To be eligible for semester 2, I must pass five classes the previous semester.
-If not, I will be ineligible for the entire next semester.
+- 1. Academic Eligibility: I understand that to be eligible for athletics/activities, I must pass five classes the previous semester.
+If not, I will be ineligible for the next whole semester.
 Also, I must maintain passing grades in five classes on a weekly basis.
-In addition, I must maintain a GPA of 2.0 at the end of the 1st, 2nd, 3rd and 4th nine week grading periods and at the conclusion of the 1st and 2nd semester in order to participate on an athletic team or extra-curricular club/organization.
+In addition, I must maintain a GPA of 2.0 at the end of the1st, 2nd, 3rd and 4th Nine week grading periods and at the conclusion of the 1st and 2nd semester in order to participate on an athletic team or extra-curricular club/organization.
 Failure to comply with this will cause me to become ineligible to participate in athletics/activities (i.e., athletic events-games, state band competition, club meetings, etc.).
-Failure to achieve a 2.0 GPA at the end of the 1st and 3rd quarter will result in me being ineligible until I have raised my cumulative GPA for the current semester to a 2.0 GPA at the end of a semester will result in me being ineligible for a minimum of 3 weeks.
+Failure to achieve a 2.0 GPA at the end of the 1st and 3rd quarter will result in me being ineligible until I have raised my cumulative GPA for the current semester to a 2.0 GPA or higher.
+I will be ineligible for a minimum of 1 week and must attend homework center.
+Failure to achieve a 2.0 GPA at the end of a semester will result in me being ineligible for a minimum of 3 weeks.
 If after the three-week period, I am achieving a cumulative GPA for the current semester of 2.0 or higher, I will regain my eligibility.
 During the week(s) I am ineligible, I must attend a mandatory study hall established to help with academics.
-I will be required to attend the homework session that has been established for Monday, Tuesday and Thursday from 3:30-4:30 p.m.
-Any missed study sessions must be made up before I can once again become eligible.
+I will be required to attend the homework session that has been established for Monday, Tuesday and Thursday from 3:30p.m. to 4:30p.m.
+Any missed study sessions must be made up before I can once again become eligible. - 2.
+Alcohol & Tobacco Products: I understand that if I use, possess, or sell any alcohol or tobacco product, I will be suspended from athletics/co-curricular activities for ten consecutive days.
+A repetition of such an incident will result in my suspension from all athletics/co-curricular activities for the remainder of the school year. - 3.
+Appeal of Suspension: I understand that I have a right to appeal all suspensions.
+I must first appeal suspensions to the Athletic / Activity Director.
+Further appeal may be made to the Principal who may have the matter considered by a co-curricular review board designated by the Principal. - 4.
+Awards: I understand that awards for athletics/co-curricular activities may be withheld, refused or cancelled, if I do not follow all the rules and regulations for a particular athletic/co-curricular activity, including these rules.